wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Fast and Optimised**: Optionally compiling Vulkan backend/wheel with special AVX/FMA/F16C optimisations, as well as runtime optimizations for vulkan.

 ### Preview
-- The Interaction page, where things are looking cleaner now (Windows v2.04)...
+- The long-running issue of additional blank lines in model output is now fixed!
+(Windows v2.10)...
 ![image_missing](media/interaction_page.jpg)

 - The Configuration page, the settings for, Hardware, TTS, Models (Windows v2.04)...